jheroje/persona-simulation/README.md

 3.  **Chat:**
     1. Chat UI appears with the first message from the persona
     2. User can now send a message (`sendMessage` action)
-    3. This action will also return the next persona message based on the response rules and render it as if it was naturally written.
+    3. This action will also return the next persona message based on the response rules (triggers) and render it as if it was naturally written.
     4. This loop can last as long as the user wants
-4.  **End:** User clicks **`End Simulation`** button on `/chat`.
-Simulation status becomes inactive and the user can start a new simulation again
+4.  **Chat finish:** User clicks **`End Simulation`** button on `/chat`.
+Simulation status becomes inactive and the asessment popup appears.
+5.  **Assessment:** User will see the assessment results, with the score, the time to resolve and the feedback.
+If the user won any achievements, they will also show.
+This popup contains a **`Start New Simulation`** button the user can click to begin again

 ## Personas and scenarios